Audio Describer/Narrator Training

 NOTE!
 The ADI is taught by the

-director of the Audio Description Project, Dr. Joel Snyder, who
+founder of the Audio Description Project, Dr. Joel Snyder, who

 has taught audio description all over the world and obtained

-a book based on his work with audio description:
+his doctorate degree in the subject.
+His book based on his work with audio description,

 the link.
 The book is given to each workshop participant. |